 Steam saunas: Also known as steam rooms or steam baths, these saunas have very high levels of humidity.

 Infrared saunas: While purists don’t consider infrared saunas to be true saunas, these also raise body temperature and cause sweating.
 Instead of heating the whole room, infrared light waves are used to heat the body directly.
+They also tend to be a lower temperature, around 46C-57C.

+So, which has the most health benefits?
 “To date, studies suggest all forms of sauna have equal health benefits,” says Michela.

+Saunas have lots of health benefits – both physical and mental.
+They are known to reduce stress and anxiety.
+Increasing evidence also shows a variety of physical benefits, including improved cardiovascular health and pain reduction.

 “Saunas have been used for many years for their relaxation benefits,” says Michela.
-“They are known to reduce stress and anxiety.
-Increasing evidence also shows a variety of physical benefits, including improved cardiovascular health, pain reduction and even an improvement of asthma symptoms in some people.

-“There is emerging evidence to suggest a link between sauna use and a reduced risk of Alzheimer’s disease, but this is an area that requires more research.”
+“But the physical health benefits are still being explored.
+For example, there is emerging evidence to suggest a link between sauna use and a reduced risk of Alzheimer’s disease, but this is an area that requires more research.”

 Start with short sauna visits and build up gradually.
 You might use the sauna for five minutes the first time and slowly increase to 20 minutes.
-While some people stay in saunas for longer periods, 20 minutes is generally considered the safe limit.
+While some people stay in saunas for longer periods, 20 minutes is generally considered the safe limit

-Make sure you hydrate well before and after using the sauna to replace lost fluids.
-Never use a sauna when you’re under the influence of alcohol because it can affect your body’s ability to maintain blood pressure and can lead to heatstroke or accidents.
+Never use a sauna when you’re under the influence of alcohol because it can affect your body’s ability to maintain blood pressure and can lead to heatstroke or accidents

 You should seek medical advice before using a sauna if you’re pregnant or have a chronic health condition.